FAR-Lab/Mobile_HRI_Lab_Hub/Lab0/Readme.md

 <details close>
 <summary>What does this mean?</summary>
 <br>
-Well, thought you will never ask.
+Well, thought you would never ask.

-[mkdir](https://linux.die.net/man/1/mkdir) is a linux command, which will create a create a directory(folder) in your current path.
-If I am in the folder `\home\frank\`, `mkdir robot` will create the folder `\home\frank\robot`. `-p` means create parent directories if necessary.
-By default, you cannot create nested directories directly with mkdir.
+[mkdir](https://linux.die.net/man/1/mkdir) is a linux command, which will create a directory(folder) in your current path.
+If I am in the folder `\home\frank\`, `mkdir robot` will create the folder `\home\frank\robot`. `-p` means creating parent directories if necessary.
+By default, you cannot create nested directories directly with `mkdir`.
 So, if you want to make a new folder that contains another folder, you need the `-p` flag.

 This line of code is equivalent to the following lines of code.
 ```
 cd ~                     # comment: move to home(~) directory
-mkdir mobilehri_ws       # if \mobilehri_ws does not exist
+mkdir mobilehri_ws
 cd mobilehri_ws
 mkdir src
 ```
 </details>

 By convention, all the ROS code you right must live in the `src` directory.
-Take away here is that a ROS workspace is a directory/folder that contains another folder called `src`.
+* Take away here is that a ROS workspace is a directory/folder that contains another folder called `src`.
+All your code must live in `src`.

 ***

 ### Part B. ROS Package
 If you are familiar with Python, you must be familiar with packages like `numpy` and `matplotlib`.
 A package is just a way to efficiently group your code together.
+ROS is also organized by packages.
+You can create package for your own robot to move around, to see, and to respond.
 Within a workspace, you can have as many packages as you want.
-Therefore, the convention in the ROS community is that you should group similar functions in the same package name the package accordingly.
+Therefore, the convention in the ROS community is that you should group similar functions in the same package, and name the package accordingly.
 Don't be afraid to create more packages, they can keep your code readable and clean.

 Now, let's create a ROS package.